 Flathead Lake’s North Shore

-The North Shore of Flathead Lake is a special place.
+The North Shore of Flathead Lake is a unique and special place.
 Its wildlife, water and natural beauty are key to the Flathead’s prosperity.
-But the pressure to develop this area is mounting daily.
-Land owners and community members are working together to conserve the North Shore’s special qualities in the area extending from Somers to the Flathead River between Flathead Lake and Highway 82.
-We have only one chance to do this right.
-That chance is now.
+Flathead River to Lake Initiative partners and land owners are working together to conserve the North Shore’s special qualities in the area extending from Somers to the Flathead River between Flathead Lake and Highway 82.

-The North Shore Conservation Project wants to pass on this special landscape for future generations to use, enjoy and appreciate.
-If we do not act now, we can expect this place to change forever.
+The purpose of the North Shore Conservation Project is to protect this special landscape for future generations to use, enjoy and appreciate.
+Together we can achieve this vision.

 - Protect and restore critical waterfowl and wildlife habitat.